Ilshat-Akhmetov/NN_Solver_for_Diff_and_Inegral_Eqs/README.md

 In **JupyterPresentations\Solving_2D_PDE_with_NN.ipynb** you can see how to apply this program for solving 2D equations

-Finally, in **JupyterPresentations\Solving_Integro_differential_eqs_with_NN.ipynb** you can see how NN's can be applied to solving integro-differential equations.

 This version is rather a prototype than a finished project.
-In the future I hope to expand this program on 2 and 3 and 3 dimensional cases.
+In the future, maybe I will expand this program for three and 4-dimensional cases

 How to use this?